MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-05.md

 > [!NOTE]
 > When you add a Solver, in this case, the DirectionalIndicator component, the SolverHandler component is automatically added because Solvers require it.

-> [!NOTE]
-> The Directional Indicator Controller (Script) is not part of the MRTK but was included with the tutorial assets.

 Configure the DirectionalIndicator and SolverHandler components as follows:

 * Verify that the **SolverHandler** component's **Tracked Target Type** is set to **Head**